Louis Eugène Marie Bautain: Life

 Like the Scholastics, he distinguished reason and faith, and held that revelation supplies facts, otherwise unattainable, which philosophy is able to group by scientific methods.
 Theology and philosophy thus form one comprehensive science.
 Yet Bautain was no rationalist; like Pascal and Newman he exalted faith above reason.
 He pointed out, following chiefly the Kantian criticism, that reason can never yield knowledge of things in themselves.
 But there exists in addition to reason another faculty which may be called intelligence, through which we are put in connection with spiritual and invisible truth.
 This intelligence does not of itself yield a body of truth; it merely contains the germs of the higher ideas, and these are made productive by being brought into contact with revealed facts.
 This fundamental conception Bautain worked out in the departments of psychology and morals.

+In 1842, Bautain and Mère Thérèse de la Croix officially founded the Sisters of St. Louis in Juilly; the order was originally established to promote Christian education for young people and has set up a number of schools around the world.

+Bautain died in Viroflay near Paris, and was buried in Juilly.

 Works

 The most important of his works are: